alangpierce/sucrase/README.md

   `const n = 1_234;`
 * [Optional catch binding](https://github.com/tc39/proposal-optional-catch-binding):
   `try { doThing(); } catch { }`.

+### Unsupported syntax

+All JS syntax not mentioned above will "pass through" and needs to be supported by your JS runtime.
+For example:
+* Decorators, private fields, `throw` expressions, optional chaining, generator arrow functions, and `do` expressions are all unsupported in browsers and Node (as of this writing), and Sucrase doesn't make an attempt to transpile them.
+* Object rest/spread, async functions, and async iterators are all recent features that should work fine, but might cause issues if you use older versions of tools like webpack.
+BigInt may or may not work, based on your tooling.

 ### JSX Options
 Like Babel, Sucrase compiles JSX to React functions by default, but can be